apache/infrastructure-website/content/pages/openpgp.md

     gpg:   secret keys imported: 1
 ```

 Check for *secret keys imported* in the output.
-Listing secret keys for the target keyring should now show the existance of the secret key:
+Listing secret keys for the target keyring should now show the existence of the secret key:

 ```
     :::console